Onalb1411/Automobile-Dataset-Analysis/README.md

 ## Data Wrangling procedures

 ### 1. Handle missing values
-* Convert "?" to NaN -- In the car dataset, missing data comes with the question mark "?".
-We replace "?" with NaN (Not a Number)
+* Convert "?" to NaN -- In the car dataset, missing data comes with the question mark "?". i replaced the "?" with NaN (Not a Number)
 * Evaluating for Missing Data -- check wether there are anymore missing data
-* Count missing values in each column -- Using a for loop in Python, we can quickly figure out the number of missing values in each column.
+* Count missing values in each column -- Using a for loop in Python, i counted the number of null values in each column.
+Alternatively, i also used the isnull().sum() function

 #### 1.1 Deal with missing data